Your World student competition

 Unlock your students' creativity, innovation, and critical thinking in an exciting video-making competition with other Partner Schools from across the globe.

-Register your interest for the competition
+Receive your entry pack for the 2025-26 competition

-If you are an existing British Council Partner School and would like your school to participate in the competition, please fill in the form below to register your interest.
 If you are currently not a Partner School and would like to join the Partner Schools network, click here to fill in our expression of interest form.

 Application of knowledge in real-world contexts